Vital Signs: A May 2024 wrap-up of revenue cycle management healthcare news

 6. New FDA decision expanding use of Wegovy could affect Medicare coverage

-The specifics: The FDA recently approved new use for Wegovy (semaglutide): to reduce the risk of heart attacks and strokes in overweight or obese people with cardiovascular disease.
+The specifics: The FDA recently approved a new use for Wegovy (semaglutide): to reduce the risk of heart attacks and strokes in overweight or obese people with cardiovascular disease.
 This decision could have significant implications for Medicare, which is currently prohibited by law from covering Wegoy and other medications when used specifically for obesity.

 Why it matters: An estimated one in four Medicare beneficiaries with obesity or overweight could be eligible for Medicare Part D coverage of Wegovy to reduce the risk of serious heart problems.